>

 🕑

-There are two different sources for specifying an input graph:
+There are two different ways to specify an input graph:

-2. Example Graphs: You can select from the list of example connected undirected weighted graphs to get you started.
+2. Example Graphs: You can select from the list of example undirected (weighted for MWVC mode) graphs to get you started.

 Pro-tip 3: Other than using the typical media UI at the bottom of the page, you can also control the animation playback using keyboard shortcuts (in Exploration Mode): Spacebar to play/pause/replay the animation, / to step the animation backwards/forwards, respectively, and -/+ to decrease/increase the animation speed, respectively.